Rbfinch/grepq/README.md

 - use **predicates** to filter on the header field (= record ID line) using a regex, minimum sequence length, and minimum average quality score (supports Phred+33 and Phred+64)
 - does not match false positives
 - output matched sequences to one of four formats
+- optionally output matched sequences to a **SQLite** database file, including GC content and tetranucleotide frequencies, allowing for further analysis
 - tune your pattern file and **enumerate named and unnamed variants** with the `tune` command (use the `summarise` command to process all FASTQ records)
 - **bucket matching sequences** to separate files named after each regexName with the `--bucket` flag, in any of the four output formats
 - supports inverted matching with the `inverted` command